-JOUR 120 Magazine Journalism
+JOUR 120 Magazine Journalism (3)

-Recommended Preparation: A minimum grade of 'C' in Journalism 101
+Recommended Preparation: A minimum grade of 'C' in Journalism 101 college magazine.
+It provides a format for the application of photojournalism, feature article writing, page design skills, and copy editing.

 Note: May be taken 4 times